-You can use New Relic's Ansible role to install and configure our infrastructure monitoring agent.
+You can use New Relic's Ansible role to help you scale your New Relic Observability efforts using the New Relic CLI and New Relic Open Installation repository.
 For instructions on how to use Ansible, see the Ansible documentation.
 This is a community-supported effort.

 New Relic provides configuration management sample code to help you install our infrastructure monitoring agent using workflows and tools that are common with many Ops teams.
 This is a basic Ansible role and is intended to be used as a starting place for creating your own customized workflow.

 Configuration depends on your specific setup and standards.
 To view an Ansible sample role and more integration information, see the Ansible Galaxy documentation.